joshfraim/Fugitive-Emission-GHGs-Data-Analysis-Case-Study/README.md

 4. Emission Reduction Focus:
 * HFCs have emerged as the largest contributor across all facilities (503.7 kg), followed by CH4 (445.5 kg).
 This suggests that replacing or upgrading cooling systems that use HFCs and improving containment of methane emissions could provide the most substantial benefit in emission reductions.

-## Recommendations:
+## Recommendations to Mitigate Environmental Impact:
 1. Immediate Inspection and Repair of HVAC Systems:
 * Given that HVAC leak asset no. 19192 is the highest source of emissions, conducting an immediate inspection and repair (or replacement if necessary) across all facilities should be prioritized.
 2. Adoption of Low-GWP Alternatives:
 * For HFCs, the company should consider transitioning to low-GWP (global warming potential) refrigerants or other cooling technologies that produce fewer GHG emissions.
 3. Methane Containment:
 * Since CH4 emissions are a significant contributor, better containment strategies for methane leaks should be explored.
 Regular inspection and maintenance of equipment responsible for methane leaks could help reduce overall emissions.
-4. Energy Audits and Leak Detection Programs:
-* Implementing energy audits and installing leak detection and repair (LDAR) programs at facilities would help identify other possible sources of emissions and prevent future leaks.
-5. Focus on High-Emission Facilities:
+4. Focus on High-Emission Facilities:
 * Targeting emissions reduction efforts in the highest-emitting facilities (Cebu Warehouse, KL Sales Office, Tuas Warehouse) would yield the greatest reduction in total GHG emissions.

-## Economic Impact of Fugitive Emissions on Financial Losses
+## Economic Impact Analysis
 * Fugitive emissions not only contribute to environmental degradation but also have direct financial impacts on a company's operations.
 These emissions often result from energy inefficiencies, leaks, or poor equipment performance, all of which translate into financial losses due to wasted resources and energy.

 ## Insight: